Rescue Me (American TV series): Season 1

 Season 1 of Rescue Me debuted on July 21, 2004, and began by introducing the members of New York City Fire Department's fictional Ladder Company 62—aka "62 Truck"—quartered with the fictional Engine Company 99 and the Chief of the 15th (later 30th) Battalion in a firehouse in northeastern Harlem, New York City.
 Tommy Gavin deals with the effects of the September 11, 2001, attacks, which, for him, include seeing the ghost of his cousin, Firefighter Jimmy Keefe, who died on 9/11, as well as the ghosts of various people he failed to save over the years.
 Gavin and his wife Janet are separated and, from across the street, he sees her begin to date again.
 He plans to get her back and prevent her from leaving the state with his children.
 Janet separated from Tommy several months prior, due to his failure to commit to his family and open up about 9/11.

 15th Battalion Chief Jerry Reilly attacks a gay former firefighter in a bar after the former FDNY member speaks to the press and claims that at least 20 of the 343 men who died during the 9/11 attacks were gay.
 Sean Garrity begins to date one of Franco Rivera's numerous ex-girlfriends, which leads to Franco's discovering that he has a daughter with the woman; Rivera later takes the daughter in after the mother fatally overdoses.
 Tommy begins a love affair with Jimmy's widow Sheila (a taboo among firefighters), and Probationary Firefighter Mike Silletti begins to secretly date a "fat chick" named Theresa (Ashlie Atkinson).
 Lieutenant Ken Shea, Tommy's superior officer, deals with 9/11 by secretly writing poetry and then starts to have an affair after learning his wife is preparing to leave him anyway.

 After firefighter Billy Warren dies in a fire, the city sends Laura Miles to replace him.
 She clashes with the men and Tommy in particular.
 She begins to believe that Tommy is becoming dangerous as he takes more unnecessary risks on the job.
-Tommy's mistake at a fire that causes injury to Franco; this coincides with Tommy's transfer out of the house after the rest of the crew discovers he has been seeing Sheila and they're expecting a child.
+Tommy's mistake at a fire causes injury to Franco; this coincides with Tommy's transfer out of the house after the rest of the crew discovers he has been seeing Sheila and they're expecting a child.
 In the final scene of the season finale, Tommy shows up at his wife's house to find her and his children missing, along with everything in the house.
 While consuming a bottle of vodka he finds in a cupboard, he uses a baseball bat to destroy anything that's left in the house.